"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Related Work

-In the task-oriented dialogues, most works focus on domain-specific APIs and databases to support the dialogue response \cite{levin2000stochastic,singh2002optimizing,williams2007partially, eric-etal-2017-key,wu2018globaltolocal}, which can only support a limited scope of user queries.
+Regarding task-oriented dialogues, previous works have primarily focused on domain-specific APIs and databases to support the dialogue response \cite{levin2000stochastic,singh2002optimizing,williams2007partially, eric-etal-2017-key,wu2018globaltolocal}, which can only support a limited scope of user queries.
 Later works ground task-oriented dialogues to web pages \cite{penha2019introducing,chen-etal-2022-ketod}, government service documents \cite{saeidi-etal-2018-interpretation,feng-etal-2020-doc2dial,feng-etal-2021-multidoc2dial}, and FAQ knowledge snippets \cite{kim-etal-2020-beyond,kim2021robust}.
 Different from these works where factual knowledge is utilized, we apply subjective knowledge to generate the response and ground in multiple knowledge snippets.
-While \citet{majumder-etal-2022-achieving} also ground TOD on user reviews, they did not consider the diversity of opinions.
+While \citet{majumder-etal-2022-achieving} also explored grounding TOD in user reviews, they did not consider the diversity of opinions.